 The church progressed from half-time to full-time preaching in 1947.
 Bro.
 Oscar Patterson was the first full time pastor.
 In 1948 the church returned to half-time preaching until 1966 when Bro.
 Lewis Parrish was called full-time.

-Over the last 100 years, Cross Roads has grown from fifteen members to the current membership of over 200.
-Several have come and gone.
+Over the last 100+ years, Cross Roads has grown from fifteen members to the current membership of over 200.
+Over 550 people have been saved and baptized through the ministry of Cross Roads.
 There have been multiple members surrender to vocational ministry as pastors and missionaries.
 Many we have known and loved through years have gone to their heavenly home.
 Cross Roads stands today because of the grace of our Lord, Jesus Christ, and because of the commitment of the men and women who have dedicated their lives and given of their resources to support its ministry.
 Should the Lord tarry, our prayer is that Cross Roads will stand as a beacon of truth in this community for the generations to come.